imalerich/cs352/pr01/README.md

 # Ian Malerich - CS352 - Project 01

 Can be built by executing make in the root directory.

-I have included an 'exit' command, which will terminate the shell.
-Includes full documentation generated via doxygen in the ./docs/ directory, can be viewed in your browser via 'index.html'.
+Full documentation is included, below I have included a brief synopsis of the role of each file.
+Full documentation is also available via a doxygen generated pdf 'docs.pdf'.

 ## main.c
 	Includes the main function and the basic shell loop.